 UN Food Systems Stocktaking Moment 2023

-The UN Food Systems Stocktaking Moment will take place from 24 to 26 July 2023, in Rome, Italy, at the FAO headquarter.
+The UN Food Systems Stocktaking Moment took place from 24 to 26 July 2023, in Rome, Italy, at the FAO headquarter.
 The event is hosted by the Italian Government in collaboration with Rome-based agencies IFAD and WFP, and the UN Food Systems Coordination Hub.
 Being the first global follow-up to the 2021 UN Food Systems Summit, the event will take stock of the advancements governments made since to achieve the 2030 Agenda for Sustainable Development and will highlight gaps, needs and the way forward.

 Food and the Triple Planetary Crisis